7i6ht/math2visual/README.md

 This project builds upon the Math2Visual research framework.
 Please refer to the [original repository](https://github.com/eth-lre/math2visual) for licensing information and academic use guidelines.

+## 🙏 Credits

+This code base was developed with the assistance of:

+- **[Cursor AI](https://cursor.sh/)**: AI-powered code editor that enhanced development productivity and code quality (using various available models)
+- **[Claude (Anthropic)](https://www.anthropic.com/claude)**: AI assistant that provided intelligent code generation, debugging support, architectural guidance, in addition to generation of documentation

 ---

-*Transform mathematical learning through the power of AI-generated visualizations.* 🧮✨
+*Transform mathematical learning through the power of AI-generated visualizations.* ✨